 HOH interns with Donald A. Ritchie, U.S. Senate Historian, Senate Reception Room, U.S. Capitol Building

-Application forms will be due to Courtney Thomas, PSCI Main Office, Room 531 Major Williams Hall, by 5:00 pm on Monday, October 10, 2016.
+Application forms will be due to Courtney Thomas, PSCI Main Office, Room 531 Major Williams Hall, at a time to be determined early this fall.
 Hokies on the Hill does not require recommendation letters.
 If an office participating in the program requires recommendations, you will be notified to provide this additional information once your application has been reviewed.

 There are limited slots available for the Hokies on the Hill Internship program.